cranjesh/images-test/TheSoldiersLegacyThorough.md

 Lady Blackwood stiffened, her hands clenching at her sides.
 "Significant?
 What do you mean?"

 Holmes didn't answer immediately.
 Instead, he crouched near the floor, his fingers lightly tracing faint scratches in the thick dust.
+A faint, sharp whiff of polish lingered there, barely noticeable.
 "Watson, observe."

 I leaned in.
 The marks were subtle, but deliberate.
 "These scratches—" I began, then stopped, a prickle of unease running down my spine.